Skip to main content

 • High fees: Using a third-party app to pay rent can cost you an additional percentage of your payment.

-• Interest charges: If you don't pay your credit card balance in full each month, you'll pay interest on all charges, including your rent.
+• Interest charges: If you don't pay your credit card balance in full each month, you may pay interest on all charges, including your rent.

 • Budgeting issues: Using a credit card to pay rent could entice you to use available cash for other things and debt can accumulate.